Submission deadline for early consideration is February 24

-VA employees invited to submit ideas to solve top challenges
+VA employees submit 1,500 ideas to solve top challenges

 VACI partnership aims to improve care coordination